 The company should be looking for a vehicle reimbursement that is accurate for each employee while controlling costs, something that is not easy.
 Remember there are states where employees can sue for unreimbursed business expenses.

-Whether you use a car allowance or a mileage reimbursement or some combination, you will face challenging questions:
+Whether you currently pay a car allowance or a mileage reimbursement, you will face challenging questions:

-- Are all of your employees happy with their allowance or reimbursement?
+- Are all employees happy with their allowance or reimbursement?

-- Are you able to control reimbursement costs and stay within budget?
+- Are you able to stay within budget?

 mBurse specializes in helping organizations adopt and implement FAVR programs.
-Find out how your organization and its employees could benefit today.
+Find out how your organization and its employees could benefit.